PoisotLab/ms_betacov_mapping/README.md

 of data mining and literature surveys, including automated alerts on the "bats" and "coronavirus" keywords to identify novel empirical evidence of bats-betacoronaviruses associations; this yielded a total of 126 known hosts, 47 of which were novel hosts.
+This host–virus list of interactions was obtained through a comprehensive aggregation of GenBank data as well as systematic literature searches [@Becker2022OptPre; @Cohen2022SamStr], such that we have high confidence in its fitness for the purpose of inference at a large spatial scale.

 ## Bat occurrences